Combining Lipschitz and RBF Surrogate Models for High-dimensional Computationally Expensive Problems: Introduction

 Multiple surrogates have been shown to perform better than single ones in assisting EAs, typically utilizing a global surrogate model to smooth out the local optima, and local surrogate models to capture the local details of the fitness function around the neighborhood of the current best individuals.
-In \cite{Wans17} an ensemble surrogate-based model management method for surrogate-assisted PSO was proposed, which searches for the promising and most uncertain candidate solutions to be evaluated using the expensive fitness function.
-Their results are outstanding on medium-scale test functions with a limited number of function evaluations.
-Surrogate-assisted cooperative swarm optimization (SA-COSO) for high-dimensional expensive problems was developed in \cite{SACOSO17}, which combined two PSO methods to solve problems with dimension up to 200.
-Surrogate-assisted hierarchical PSO algorithm for high-dimensional expensive problems, which uses a local RBF network to guide the selection of new samples was proposed in \cite{SHPSO18}.
-Another algorithm for high dimensional expensive problems, called evolutionary sampling assisted optimization (ESAO), which utilized a global RBF model and a local optimizer was developed in \cite{ESAO19}.
+In \cite{Wans17} an ensemble surrogate-based model management method for surrogate-assisted PSO was proposed.
+This method searches for the promising and most uncertain candidate solutions to be evaluated using the expensive fitness function.
+Their results were outstanding on medium-scale test functions with a limited number of function evaluations.
+Surrogate-assisted cooperative swarm optimization (SA-COSO) for high-dimensional expensive problems, developed in \cite{SACOSO17}, combined two PSO methods to solve problems with dimension up to 200.
+Another algorithm for high dimensional expensive problems, called evolutionary sampling assisted optimization (ESAO), which utilized a global RBF model and a local optimizer, was developed in \cite{ESAO19}.